-The command line provides an interface to add and print compiler directives while starting a program.
+You can use the command-line interface to add and print compiler directives while starting a program.

-Only one directives file is specifiable from the command line.
-All directives within that file are added to the directives stack and are immediately active as the program starts.
-This makes it possible to test the performance effects of directives during a program's early stages.
-You're also free to focus on debugging and developing your program.
+You can specify only one directives file at the command line.
+All directives within that file are added to the directives stack and are immediately active when the program starts.
+Adding directives at the command line enables you to test the performance effects of directives during a program's early stages.
+You can also focus on debugging and developing your program.